seek-oss/playroom/README.md

 export { Button } from '../Button'; // Re-exporting a named export
 // etc...
 ```

+The `iframeSandbox` option can be used to control the `sandbox` attribute on Playroom's iframe.
+A value of `true` will set `sandbox="allow-scripts"` or a custom string value can be used.

 Now that your project is configured, you can start a local development server: